microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Coach/03_improve_deploy_app/03_improve_and_deploy_your_application.md

 has_children: true
 ---

-# Exercise 03 - Improve and deploy your application
+# Exercise 03 Solution - Improve and deploy your application

 ## Lab Scenario